braincogsci/mbcs-projects/Literature Thesis/Literature Thesis Manual.md

 ### Content
 To promote interdisciplinary training, the content of the Literature Thesis should either:

-- Cover a problem in a discipline that is clearly distinct from that of the student's *Research Project 1*
+- Cover a problem in a discipline that is clearly distinct from that of the student's *Research Project 1* or
 - Combine insights from at least two clearly distinct disciplines

 In either case, the thesis should contain a reflection on how its main findings can be integrated with other disciplines.